awsdocs/amazon-redshift-developer-guide/doc_source/r_CTAS_usage_notes.md

 ## Limits<a name="r_CTAS_usage_notes-limits"></a>

-Amazon Redshift enforces a maximum limit of 9,900 permanent tables\.
+Amazon Redshift enforces a quota of the number of tables per cluster by node type\.

 The maximum number of characters for a table name is 127\.